Azure Databricks status updated

 Start Monitoring for Free

 IsDown integrates with 20+ tools.
-Connect the status of Azure Databricks and 4,522 other vendors to your tools to receive vendor outage alerts exactly where your team needs them.
+Connect the status of Azure Databricks and 5,420 other vendors to your tools to receive vendor outage alerts exactly where your team needs them.

 Start Monitoring for Free

-Create a status page that can easily be access by your team and customers.
+Create a status page that can easily be accessed by your team and customers.
 You can make it public or private, and customize it to your needs.
 This will be your first line of communication when there's the question 'Is Azure Databricks down?'

 Start Monitoring for Free

+Need similar to Downdetector Azure Databricks alerts?
+IsDown might be the solution for you.
 While Downdetector relies on user-submitted reports to detect Azure Databricks outages, IsDown monitors Azure Databricks's status page for verified, detailed incident information.
 Here's why official monitoring provides better reliability for your business:

 | Features |